 - Will the drug rehab in Minnesota provide treatment supported by scientific research?
 Effective facilities for substance abuse use methods backed by science.
 Treatments like cognitive behavioral therapy (CBT) and group therapy have been researched and used for years in addiction treatment, and these methods have proven success.

-- Will the drug rehab in Minnesota accomodate your needs?
+- Will the drug rehab in Minnesota accommodate your needs?
 Drug rehab is not one-size-fits-all.
 Make sure that the rehab you choose can meet your unique needs.
+You might find that drug rehab in Iowa or drug rehab in North Dakota is your best bet.

 - Will the drug rehab in Minnesota adapt to you as your needs change?
 An individual may enter rehab with alcohol use disorder that is so severe she has lost her family, job, and housing.
 The individual just wants to go to rehab to stop using alcohol.
 Months into the program, however, she may want job training to regain employment and housing services to get a roof over her head.
 Needs change, and you want a rehab program that can change with them.